antw/quinn/README.md

  {:.yes}

 Tests in Internet Explorer 7 and 9, and Opera are still pending.
 There are no plans to support Internet Explorer 6.
+The unit tests can be run [in your browser][tests].

 Quinn was developed by [~antw][antw] as part of Quintel Intelligence's [Energy Transition Model][etm] application, and has been